bendahl/uinput/README.md

 	mouse.MoveDown(10)
 	// mouse pointer will be moved to the left by 10 pixels (we're back to where we started) mouse.MoveLeft(10)
+    // move the mouse pointer by 100 pixels on the x and y axes (right and down in this case) mouse.Move(100, 100)

 	// click left
 	mouse.LeftClick()